What is a keeper fantasy football league?

 What are the rules of a keeper league?

 Obviously, the biggest difference between a redraft league and a keeper league is the ability to hold over or “keep” certain players from your squad into the next season.
-The rules around keepers will also be one of the most impactful settings and decisions a manager can make in l keeper league, so it’s best to understand the different kinds of rules around keepers before playing.
+The rules around keepers will also be among the most impactful settings and decisions a manager can make in a keeper league, so it’s best to understand the different kinds of rules around keepers before playing.

 Who can you select as a keeper?